Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU renewable energy rules — review (Roadmap).

 Many initiatives have been undertaken in Europe since the first commercial SAF flight in 2011.
 The European Commission, technology companies, the energy industry, airlines and others have invested significant resources in the development of conversion technologies, projects to determine the impact of sustainable fuels in the aircraft, supply networks and scientific studies on the best ways to develop and mobilise the entire value chain in order to incentivise production and voluntary off-take agreements.

-Within the Renewable Energy Directive (RED) framework, sustainable aviation fuels can opt in to contribute to the 14% transport target but are not subject to an obligation (EC, 2019).
-This means that when sustainable aviation fuels are deployed in a Member State, that Member State is allowed to count these fuels towards its national renewable energy target.
+Within the Renewable Energy Directive (RED) framework, sustainable aviation fuels can opt-in to contribute to the 14% transport target but are not subject to an obligation (EC, 2019).
+This means that when sustainable aviation fuels are deployed in a Member State, the Member State is allowed to count these fuels towards its national renewable energy target.
 For aviation fuels the system includes a multiplier of 1.2.
 This multiplier allows fuel suppliers to count the contribution of non-food renewable fuels 1.2 times their energy content towards the targets.
-Inclusion of these options in national regulations depends on political decisions in the transposition processes.
+The inclusion of these options in national regulations depends on political decisions in the transposition processes.
 According to Art.
 27 even a double counting is possible.

 A dedicated EU industrial policy for the deployment of innovative aviation fuels through financing and legislation, as foreseen under the planned ReFuel EU Aviation initiativeEuropean Commission Ref.
 Ares(2020)1725215 — 24/03/2020 is urgently needed.Link to A4E’s position paper on sustainable aviation fuels and recommendations for a revised long-term policy framework to create realistic ROI possibilities: www.a4e.eu/environment It should include the following key elements: